 Methods

 Examine the wetland area to be sampled.
 Walk through the wetland, as is practical, paying close attention to its physical and habitat characteristics.
-Disturb the substrate and vegetation as little as possible when walking through the system, as not to disturb aquatic habitats.
+Disturb the substrate and vegetation as little as possible when walking through the system, so as not to disturb aquatic habitats.
 Such disturbances could lead to inaccurate macroinvertebrate index results.
 If sampling is done in conjunction with the vegetation index sampling, do not sample in areas along transects or other areas potentially trampled by samplers.
-Do not sample the wetland during flood conditions, or if the wetland has recently been dry.
+Do not sample the wetland during flood conditions, or if the wetland has recently been dry, or soil has been saturated but not inundated.
 If flooding has occurred, it is important that the sampler be confident that the “reachable” habitat has been inundated for a minimum of 28 days.
 In other words, if the water has risen quickly and stays up, the water may be too deep for the sampler to reach habitat that is colonized by organisms.
 The 28 days gives the organisms time to colonize the newly inundated habitat.
 It is common for wetlands in Florida to have fluctuating hydroperiods and to go dry seasonally.
-If a wetland has been dry, wait a minimum of 3 months after inundation has occurred to attempt sampling.
+If a wetland has been dry or soil has been saturated but not inundated, wait a minimum of 3 months after inundation has occurred to attempt sampling.

 Determine major vegetation zones based on a quick assessment of the dominant wetland plant species (e.g. for an isolated herbaceous wetland: a fringing Panicum hemitomon zone, a deeper Pontederia cordata zone).
 For some isolated forested wetlands, there may be only one zone (e.g. Taxodium ascendens), although some of these systems will have multiple zones.